Using Brixx to present Financial Projections for Business Plans

 In this post, we’ve gone over the basics for presenting financial projections for business plans.
 We have provided a basic structure that should be able to guide you on your path to presenting a comprehensive financial projection in your plan.

 With comprehensive financial projections, combined with the rest of your competition and market research, you can map a clear strategy for the future.
 A specialised software like Brixx can help you create financial projections for business plans quickly and with ease.
-We offer a completely free plan called Brixx Foundations and invite you to try us out to see how we can help you manage and predict your company’s finances more effectively.
+We offer a completely free forecasting tool called Brixx Foundations and invite you to try us out to see how we can help you manage and predict your company’s finances more effectively.

 Get started FREE with Brixx today